 ADJUSTABLE WESTERN SADDLE TO FIT YOUR HORSE

-Through age and fitness cycles, horses change shape over time.
-Then it’s nice to have an adjustable western saddle that fits your horse.
-Saddle shims and cable rigging are the main ways to adjust saddle fit on an Easy Fit Saddle.
+Horses change shape through age, nutrition and fitness cycles, horses change shape over time.
+Then it’s nice to have an adjustable western saddle that keeps fitting your horse. thru change Saddle shims and cable rigging are the main ways to adjust saddle fit on an Easy Fit Saddle.

 As for the rigging, a loop of coated stainless steel cable runs through the fork and cantle.
 The high-strength cable reduces weight and bulk under your leg.
 The cable pulls evenly from front to back, the cinches settle into the groove under your horse, and the latigos are centred on the cable.
 You can adjust the cable to any rigging position (full, 7/8, 3/4, or centerfire), but it is best left to center itself.